Bigoyd History, Family Crest & Coats of Arms

 Early History of the Bigoyd family

 This web page shows only a small excerpt of our Bigoyd research.
-Another 284 words (20 lines of text) covering the years 1096, 1095, 1177, 1182, 1225, 1266, 1107, 1144, 1150, 1221, 1209, 1270, 1245, 1306, 1066, 1166, 1227, 1214, 1522, 1150, 1220 and 1298 are included under the topic Early Bigoyd History in all our PDF Extended History products and printed products wherever possible.
+Another 284 words (20 lines of text) covering the years 1096, 1095, 1177, 1182, 1225, 1266, 1107, 1144, 1150, 1221, 1209, 1270, 1245, 1306, 1066, 1166, 1227, 1214, 1522, 1150, 1220, 1298, 1508, 1637 and 1515 are included under the topic Early Bigoyd History in all our PDF Extended History products and printed products wherever possible.

 Bigoyd Spelling Variations

 Spelling variations in names were a common occurrence in the eras before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate regularly changed the spellings of their names as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Bigoyd have been found, including Bigot, Bigode, Bygod, Begod, Bigod, Wigot, Bidgood and many more.

 Early Notables of the Bigoyd family (pre 1700)

 Outstanding amongst the family at this time was Roger le Bigod (1150-1220), son of Hugh Bigod, 2nd Earl of Norfolk, who was recorded on the Falkirk Roll.
+This roll was a list of those at the Battle of Falkirk (July 22 1298), when the forces of Edward I defeated a Scottish army under William Wallace.

-This...
-Another 27 words (2 lines of text) are included under the topic Early Bigoyd Notables in all our PDF Extended History products and printed products wherever possible.
+Another 55 words (4 lines of text) are included under the topic Early Bigoyd Notables in all our PDF Extended History products and printed products wherever possible.